Districts of Kazakhstan

 The Kazakh hero Suiunkara Urgeshbayev, with his sons and relatives, arrested the English scout and handed him to Orenburg authorities.
 They suspected that the scout came here with ulterior motives.
 Shevchenko also visited Chelkar - interesting with its monuments from the past.
 On November 11, 1918, the Kazakh revolutionary Alibi Dzhangildin also visited this town.
 Evidence of this is the memorial plaque on Lenina Street.
 The Kazakh Soviet composer and musician Akhmed Zhubanov lived here.
 In Sarybulak village in Chelkar district lies a gravestone dedicated to Eset Kotyrbayev and his son Daribai, the gallant comrades-in-arms of I. Taimanov.
 The caravan route from Russia to Bukhara and Khiva used to pass through here.

-Mangistau Region has several reserved areas.
+Mangistau District has several reserved areas.
 One of them is the Ustyurt National Biosphere Preserve.
 Its area of 70,000 hectares is a secure habitat for many rare animals, such as: Ustyurt moufflon, saiga, jeiran, jackal, fox, long-quilled hedgehog, pole cat and others.
 According to the locals, the Kaplankyr Natural Preserve is home to cheetah.
 Other national zoological preserves - the Aktau-Buzachi and Karagie-Karakol preserves, also have a variety of animals.

 Aktau (former Shevchenko)